 Emmanuel College Chorus

 The Emmanuel College Chorus is a relaxed and welcoming, non-auditioned ensemble for anyone who enjoys singing.
-Like the Orchestra and Big Band, the Chorus rehearses weekly throughout Full Term, usually in the College's Wren Chapel on Monday evenings after dinner (7.15pm).
+The Chorus rehearses weekly throughout Full Term, usually in the College's Wren Chapel on Monday evenings after dinner (7:15pm).
 We focus on repertoire for the end-of-term concerts.
 Chorus has joined forces with Big Band in recent years to perform some festive compilations and spread Christmas cheer!

 Emma Big Band